jubishop/blockly-samples/codelabs/custom_generator/custom_generator.md

 import {blocks} from './blocks/json';
 ```

-Later in this file, we register the block definitions with Blockly (this code is already present and you do not need to add it):
+Later in the file the block definitions are registered with Blockly (this code is already present and does not need to be added):

 ```js
 Blockly.common.defineBlocks(blocks);